SAMMISolutions/docs/doc_posts/_getting-started/download.md

 ### SAMMI Core, Bridge and Deck

 When you download SAMMI, it comes with SAMMI Core, Bridge and SAMMI Deck for PC.
 You can download an Android Deck from [Google Play Store](https://play.google.com/store/apps/details?id=lioranboard.ca.lioranboard.streamdeck).

-{% include alert.html text="Please note that the Android Deck was not made by the SAMMI Devs, and is utilising program code written and developed by Lioran for LioranBoard." %}
+{% include alert.html type="warning" text="Please note that the Android Deck was not made by the SAMMI Devs, and is utilising program code written and developed by Lioran for LioranBoard." %}

 SAMMI Core is only fully supported on Windows 10 and above, support for other platforms is coming!